simeononsecurity/simeononsecurity.ch/content/articles/flock-camera-detection-arms-race-2026/index.en.md

 ```

 **This list is not static.** The upstream research notes several prefixes that were tested and then demoted (one turned out to be a Sony media player, another an early placeholder that never matched anything).
 Two entries are flagged as low-confidence and one, `82:6b:f2`, is deliberately kept even though it is a locally-administered address, because filtering it out would have silently dropped a real, confirmed DeFlockJoplin detection.

+**One entry now has independent hardware confirmation from a camera in municipal service.** The Flock unit whose filesystem images were published in September 2026 carried the MAC address **`f4:6a:dd:57:46:fb`**, and `f4:6a:dd` sits on this list at position 13.
+This unit was not a lab device or a purchased sample.
+It was mounted on a pole in Wauwatosa, Wisconsin, photographing traffic, which makes it the strongest single confirmation any prefix here has received.

 *If you maintain your own firmware fork, pull the OUI list from the upstream `datasets/` folder rather than hardcoding a copy.
 The list changes as the research does, and a stale copy is a slow, silent way to start missing cameras again.*